apache/druid/docs/querying/filters.md

 The equality filter is a replacement for the selector filter with the ability to match against any type of column.
 The equality filter is designed to have more SQL compatible behavior than the selector filter and so can not match null values.
 To match null values use the null filter.

-Druid's SQL planner uses the equality filter by default instead of selector filter whenever `druid.generic.useDefaultValueForNull=false`, or if `sqlUseBoundAndSelectors` is set to false on the [SQL query context](./sql-query-context.md).
+Druid's SQL planner uses the equality filter by default instead of selector filter whenever unless `sqlUseBoundAndSelectors` is set to true on the [SQL query context](./sql-query-context.md).

 | Property | Description | Required |
 | -------- | ----------- | -------- |